 This next one might be the most important, but you probably won’t like it!

 Pick a date on your calendar to take the certification exam.

 Take the day off work, hire a babysitter, arrange a block of 3 uninterrupted hours to take your exam.
 Get it on your calendar and hold yourself to it.

 You will NEVER “feel” ready to take your exam.
-You can always study and practice just a little bit more.
+You can always read another blog post on Google certification tips or study just a little bit more.